The 5 best cell phones that people with dementia can actually use are:

 Simple Functions That Are Easy to Understand

 It is somewhat obvious, but you want to choose a phone that is easy to understand and use.
-You want a phone with minimal options that don’t require navigating menus to access.
+You want a phone with minimal options that don’t require accessing multiple menus.
 Quick, one-touch functions buttons are best.

 Big Buttons That Are Easy to Read